aspose-barcode/Aspose.BarCode-Documentation/cpp/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/qr-and-micro-qr-barcode/_index.md

 ### **Encoding of a QR and Micro QR Barcode**
 The micro QR code is a smaller version of the QR code standard for applications where symbol size is limited.
 There are 4 different versions (sizes) of Micro QR codes: the smallest is 11×11 modules; the largest can hold 35 numeric characters.
 ### **Error correction**
-QR barcode can withstand certain damage and can still be decoded normally.
-This is decided by QR barcode's error correction level during encoding.
+QR barcodes can withstand certain damage and can still be decoded normally.
+This is decided by the QR barcode's error correction level during encoding.
 There are four levels of error correction, from low to high:

 - **LevelL**.
 Allows recovery of 7% of the code text
 - **LevelM**.
 Allows recovery of 15% of the code text
 - **LevelQ**.
 Allows recovery of 25% of the code text
 - **LevelH**.
 Allows recovery of 30% of the code text

 ### **How to Encode QR Code**
 Instantiate a BarcodeGenerator class object and set its EncodeType to QR, then set its CodeText property, QREncodeMode to auto, QREncodeType to ForceQR and set error correction level for the data you want to encode.
 Below is an example to generate a QR barcode.

 {{< gist "aspose-com-gists" "19ae78b7730b34bc9f7a146a61e496ea" "Examples-CPP-CreateAndManageTwoDBarcodes-EncodeQRCode-EncodeQRCode.cpp" >}}
 ### **How to set QR version**
-Aspose.BarCode for .NET allows developers to set a version of QR barcode while generating the barcode.
+Aspose.BarCode for C++ allows developers to set a version of the QR barcode while generating the barcode.
 A property **QR.Version** has been introduced in the **BarcodeGenerator** class to achieve the goal.
 Following is the sample code demonstrates how to set the QR version before generating a barcode image.

 {{< gist "aspose-com-gists" "19ae78b7730b34bc9f7a146a61e496ea" "Examples-CPP-CreateAndManageTwoDBarcodes-SettingQRVersion-SettingQRVersion.cpp" >}}
 ### **How to Encode MicroQR Code**
 Instantiate a BarcodeGenerator class object and set its EncodeType to QR, then set its CodeText property, QREncodeMode to auto, QREncodeType to auto and set error correction level for the data you want to encode.
 The following code snippet shows you how to generate a MicroQR barcode.

 {{< gist "aspose-com-gists" "19ae78b7730b34bc9f7a146a61e496ea" "Examples-CPP-CreateAndManageTwoDBarcodes-EncodeMicroQRCode-EncodeMicroQRCode.cpp" >}}

 ## **QR Code Encoding in the ECI Mode**
 ECI (Extended Channel Interpretation) enables QR Code to encode multiple character sets (e.g. Arabic, Cyrillic, Greek, Hebrew) and other data interpretations or industry-specific requirements to be represented, into one QR Code symbol.